massifrg/t-pandocxml/README.md

 Pandoc always converts input files into an internal format, before writing the document in the desired output format.

-That internal format stores the maximum of information that can pass through Pandoc, and it is storable as a file in two formats:
+That internal format carries the maximum of information that can pass through Pandoc, and it is storable as a file in two formats:

 - native: a textual format that represents a document in the way